 Little by little, I’ve removed common disposable items in my kitchen (paper towels, plastic wrap, etc.) and switched them out for reusable, eco-friendly alternatives.
 We’re saving money this way, and putting less waste into landfills.
 Oh…and reusable kitchen items often look a bit classier than their throw-away counterparts!

-Here are some ways you can switch to reusable alternatives in your kitchen.
-I want to raise my son to be familiar with all of these!
+Here are some ways you can switch to reusable products in your kitchen.
+I want to raise my kids to be familiar with all of these in daily life!